 The data is relatively consistent over the five and three-year periods.
-We do not mean to imply that sukuk are not risky investments, as this market is still relatively nascent and has unique risks that may not be entirely captured through standard deviation metrics.
-However, the data provide context of how this asset class has performed over an intermediate and short-term period relative to other asset classes during favorable as well as adverse financial conditions, including the first quarter of 2020.
-The importance of this exercise is to provide valued context for investors to help them think about the potential benefits that sukuk can offer as part of a diversified portfolio.
+We do not mean to imply that sukuk are not risky investments as this market is still relatively nascent and has unique risks that may not be entirely captured through standard deviation metrics.
+However, the data provide context of how this asset class has performed over intermediate and short-term periods relative to other asset classes during favorable as well as adverse financial conditions, including the first quarter of 2020.